I remember it well.

 Giving your baby plenty of love and attention will help her form a secure attachment to you, which will make her better prepared to handle all of the challenges life will throw her way.
 That’s really the most important gift you can give her.

-There’s simply no substitute for the love and attention that you and only you can give your child.
+But at the end of the day, there’s simply no substitute for the love and attention that you and only you can give your child.

 They don’t need to be stylish.
 They don’t need to be brand new.
 You don’t even need a lot of them.